luckie/best_in_place/README.md

 - **:sanitize**: True by default.
 If set to false the input/textarea will accept html tags.
 - **:html_attrs**: Hash of html arguments, such as maxlength, default-value etc.
 - **:inner_class**: Class that is set to the rendered form.
+- **:display_as**: A model method which will be called in order to display this field.

 ###best_in_place_if
 **best_in_place_if condition, object, field, OPTIONS**